Axie Infinity Shards (AXS) Market Capitalization Hits $9.12 Million

-Axie Infinity Shards (CURRENCY:AXS) traded flat against the dollar during the one day period ending at 0:00 AM Eastern on January 21st.
-One Axie Infinity Shards coin can now be bought for $0.15 or 0.00001083 BTC on major cryptocurrency exchanges.
+Axie Infinity Shards (CURRENCY:AXS) traded flat against the dollar during the 1 day period ending at 15:00 PM E.T. on January 25th.
 During the last week, Axie Infinity Shards has traded flat against the dollar.
-Axie Infinity Shards has a market cap of $9.12 million and $16.75 million worth of Axie Infinity Shards was traded on exchanges in the last day.
+Axie Infinity Shards has a total market capitalization of $9.12 million and approximately $16.75 million worth of Axie Infinity Shards was traded on exchanges in the last day.
+One Axie Infinity Shards coin can currently be purchased for $0.15 or 0.00001083 BTC on popular exchanges.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.